 2. Graphic Design

-An eye for design can earn you over $26 per hour on average, according to the Bureau of Labor Statistics.
+An eye for design can earn you nearly $29 per hour on average, according to the Bureau of Labor Statistics.
 You’ll also need good computer skills to succeed at this gig.

-Having a portfolio of your work, a website, social media presence and solid recommendations from others are the best ways to get hired for jobs that pay well.
+Having a portfolio of your work or a website and having recommendations from others are the best ways to get hired.
 You can brush up on your skills with this tutorial.

 If you’re bilingual or multilingual, consider offering your language skills as a translator.
 You can be an on-call translator for legal and medical services or set up steady gigs ahead of time.

-Interpreters and translators earn a mean hourly wage of $26.55, according to information from the BLS.
+Interpreters and translators earn a mean hourly wage of $28, according to the BLS.